beratgdlk/dragAndDrop/README.md

-React Ve Typescript ile
-react-beautiful-dnd paketiyle yapılandırılmış basit bir draggable todolist uygulaması
+Drag and drop to do list application made with React and Typescript